VRConservation/confi/chapters/1_intro.md

 **3. Fire**.
 How conservation finance applies to fire and forest health.

-**4. NFF**.
-Placeholder for NFF Chapter

-**5. Water**.
+**4. Water**.
 Examples and cases from water and stormwater management that are instructive for conservation finance.

-**6. Barriers**.
+**5. Barriers**.
 The barriers to conservation finance, in particular, getting beyond their challenges to implement conservation finance at scale.

-**7. Roadmap**.
+**6. Roadmap**.
 A roadmap for moving conservation to scale.

 ## Acknowledgements
 The authors offer particular thanks to Jonas Epstein (USFS), JoAnna Lessard (Yuba Water Agency,) Todd Sloat (Hat Creek Lumber), Sharmie Stevenson (Fall River & Pit Resource Conservation Districts ), Michelle Wolfgang (USFS), Madison Kirshner (USFS), and Regine Miller (Headwaters Environmental, Inc.) for their input, feedback, and ideas.